 As the 20th Century unfolded, Oakland increasingly was surrounded by residential and industrial development.
 With the passage of time, many graves went unattended as descendants moved away or lost touch with their antecedents.
 After years of deferred maintenance and budgetary shortfalls, Oakland became a deteriorating landscape of weed-choked lots and neglected monuments.

-In 1976, Oakland Cemetery was listed on the National Register of Historic Places and experience a renewal of interest and attention from a “friends” that would eventually take over much of the restoration and maintenance of the cemetery and become the Historic Oakland Foundation.
+In 1976, Oakland Cemetery was listed on the National Register of Historic Places and experienced a renewal of interest and attention from “friends” that would eventually take over much of the restoration and maintenance of the cemetery and become the Historic Oakland Foundation.

 Through restoration projects, fundraising, willpower, and imagination, Oakland Cemetery and its stories have been saved from obscurity.
 Today, the cemetery welcomes 105,000 visitors a year who stroll the lush, peaceful grounds, attend a tour or special event, and come to treasure, not just the cemetery, but also Atlanta’s rich history.

 In 1849 a committee of Atlanta leaders formed to find a suitable site for a city graveyard.
 The group oversaw the purchase of six acres for a small cemetery on the outskirts of the city.
 The burial space was originally known as Atlanta Cemetery or City Cemetery.

 The cemetery reaches its present size of 48 acres.1867

 The cemetery reaches its present size of 48 acres.

 Confederate obelisk unveiled1874